 The growing demand for high speed data, increased demand for machine-to-machine communications and low latency requirements for new applications are key factors contributing to the growth of the 5G.
 4G LTE is expected to continue to operate alongside 5G as a major part of the wireless ecosystem.
-Based on industry reports, such as GSMA's Intelligence report on The 5G era in the US, we believe that 4G and 5G networks will coexist and remain complementary for many years.
+Based on industry reports, such as GSMA Intelligence's report on The 5G era in the US, we believe that 4G and 5G networks will coexist and remain complementary for many years.
 This means that operators will be able to service a significant share of the data traffic on 4G networks, leaving 5G with the dual remit of absorbing overflow capacity and underpinning consumer and enterprise services that require higher speeds and/or lower latency.
 As such, most 5G devices are expected to include multimode support for 4G and Wi-Fi, enabling service continuity where 5G has yet to be deployed and simultaneous connectivity across 4G and Wi-Fi technologies, while also allowing mobile operators to utilize current network deployments.
-At the same time, 4G is expected to continue to evolve in parallel with the development of 5G and become fundamental to many of the key 5G technologies, such as support for unlicensed spectrum, gigabit LTE user data rates (currently available from Inseego) and cellular IoT with connectivity designed to meet the needs of ultra-low power and low cost applications.
+At the same time, 4G is expected to continue to evolve in parallel with the development of 5G and become fundamental to many of the key 5G technologies, such as support for unlicensed spectrum, gigabit LTE user data rates (currently available from Inseego) and cellular IoT with connectivity designed to meet the needs of ultralow power and low cost applications.

-Further, based on GSMA's November 2019 paper titled Internet of Things in the 5G Era, we expect that the number of IoT connections could grow to 25.2 billion by 2025.
+Further, based on GSMA Intelligence's November 2020 paper titled Internet of Things in the 5G Era, we expect that the number of IoT connections could grow to 25.2 billion by 2025.
+As of September 30, 2020, there were approximately 6.2 billion 4G connections globally, representing 78% of total mobile connections (GSMA Intelligence, November 2020).
+By 2024, global 4G connections are projected to reach 6.5 billion, with approximately 89% of these connections in emerging regions and China (GSMA Intelligence, November 2020).
+Meanwhile, 5G is gaining pace and by 2025, 5G is expected to account for 20% of global connections, with take-up particularly strong across Asia, North America, and Europe.
 Based on reports such as those by GSMA Intelligence, we believe that 5G will bring a number of enhanced benefits not available using 4G networks including massive numbers of both fixed and mobile wireless devices with differing speed, bandwidth and quality of service demands, allowing the networks to provide support for "massive numbers of IoT devices and wireless edge technologies" for use cases including manufacturing, augmented and virtual reality, and autonomous vehicles.